Maha0401/christmas-shop/README.md

 ChristmasShop was made using create-react-app, react-router, chart.js and SASS for the front end, a Node/Express backend API with JWT for auth, and Knex to query a MySQL database.
 At least for now.
 We'll see how things change as I continue to build on it.

 Functionalities:
+ 1. Responsive design for shop pages
- 1. Search products based on category
+ 2. Search products based on category
- 2. Search by textbox
+ 3. Search by textbox
- 3. Sort by price
+ 4. Sort by price
- 4. Filter by color
+ 5. Filter by color
- 5. buy using buyButton
+ 6. buy using buyButton
- 6. Admin login
+ 7. Admin login
- 6. Order fullfillment
+ 8. Order fullfillment
- 7. Available Stocks display
+ 9. Available Stocks display
- 8. Graphs that displays comparitive sales data on monthly basis for each product
+ 10. Graphs that displays comparitive sales data on monthly basis for each product

 Thanks for stopping by. 🎅🎄❄🎁